 - Pet-sitting services range from daily dog walking to house-sitting for pet parents who are out of town.
 If you love animals, market your services to your friends and neighbors.

 - If you have a massage therapy license, take your show on the road by marketing mobile massages.
 You can specialize in bachelorette parties, baby showers, and girls' nights in.

 If you need help with your service business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.